Marketing your online store

 Eighty percent of people in the U.S. use the Internet to make these decisions.
 That’s 230.5 million potential customers who are researching businesses and products, comparing prices and features and completing purchases.
 That’s just in the United States.
-Ninety-five percent of all customers and two-thirds of the world’s purchasing power lie overseas.
+Ninety-five percent of all customers and three quarters of the world’s purchasing power lie overseas.

 Of course, even the most amazing website wasn’t worth the time and effort if no one visits it and worse, no one buys anything from it or at least picks up the phone.